Assassins silence another ‘voice of Afghan democracy’ in Kabul killing

 No group has claimed the attack, but Taliban insurgents have been blamed for most of the recent targeted killings.
 They have coincided with troubled peace talks between Afghan and Taliban leaders, as well as with a parallel campaign of violence in the countryside.

-The separate Islamic State extremist group has claimed several attacks, but the Taliban are known to cover their tracks on civilian deaths by implicating the other group.
+The separate Islamic State extremist group has claimed several attacks, but the Taliban is known to cover its tracks on civilian deaths by implicating the other group.

 “This is a pattern aimed at creating fear and mayhem, by deliberately attacking some of the core democratic values that Afghans like Yusof have worked tirelessly to promote — free expression, civic engagement, the symbols of a new Afghanistan,” said Nader Nadery, a senior Afghan government official and delegate to the peace talks in Qatar.

-Nadery, who preceded Rashid as head of the election monitoring group, praised his “passion and commitment to making this a country where the people would ultimately be the decisionmakers.”
+Nadery, who preceded Rashid as head of the election monitoring group, praised his “passion and commitment to making this a country where the people would ultimately be the decision-makers.”
 He said Rashid, polite and understated by nature, had become an important voice for Afghan democracy.

 The Taliban insurgents, he added, “want to silence those independent voices.
 They want to see everything go backward.”